decoverri/charactersheet/readme.md

-#Charater Sheet manager for Pathfinder
+#Character Sheet manager for Pathfinder

 Future to be web application for managing character sheet